 You're falling in or out of love with a resume.

-On more than one occasion, I have witnessed managers with a team of several administrative people whose job it was to look through resumes and decide which candidates should be called in for interviews.
+On more than one occasion, I witnessed managers with a team of several administrative people whose job was to look through candidate resumes and decide which candidates should be called in for interviews.